thelatinatech/thelatinatech.github.io/_posts/2026-04-02-solving-a-murder.md

 title: "Solving a Murder (with SQL)"
 layout: post
 ---
-# Solving a Murder (with SQL)
+A murder.
+A handful of clues.
+A database full of suspects.
+Follow along as I use SQL to unravel the mystery while exploring the beginner-friendly concepts that make this challenge such a fun way to learn.

 One of the most enjoyable ways to learn SQL is by solving real problems instead of memorizing syntax.
-The **SQL Murder Mystery** does exactly that—it turns a SQL lesson into a detective game where every clue requires another query.
+The **SQL Murder Mystery** does exactly that - it turns a SQL lesson into a detective game where every clue requires another query.

 Instead of relying on the provided database diagram, I challenged myself to investigate using only SQL.
 Whenever I needed to understand the database, I explored it directly through queries.